 3. Rest and Vocal Health

-Just like anything important, you want to be well rested before your studio session.
+Just like anything important, you want to be well rested before a vocal recording session in a studio.
 Make sure you have a good night’s sleep for at least two nights before your session.
 Maintaining good vocal health is also essential.
 I would recommend that you refrain from talking too much or practicing extensively two days before the session.
 Avoiding alcohol, coffee, and dairy products can be beneficial to your voice as they can cause dehydration, reflux, or excess mucus.
 And don’t forget to drink plenty of water!

 4. Warm up!